ulif/diceware/README.rst

 The copyright for the `Diceware8k list`_ is owned by Arnold G Reinhold.
 The copyright for the the `Diceware SecureDrop list`_ are owned by `@heartsucker`_.
 Copyright for the `EFF large list`_ by `Joseph Bonneau`_ and EFF_.
+Copyright for the brazilian portuguese list by `@drebs`_.
 Copyright for the english adjective and noun lists by `NaturalLanguagePasswords`_.
 See file COPYRIGHT for details.

 .. _pip: https://pip.pypa.io/en/latest/
 .. _`@anarcat`: https://github.com/anarcat